The tensor product of p-adic Hilbert spaces: Tensor product of subspaces

-It is clear that $\Pi_k(\lambda)\rightarrow \lambda$ for $k\rightarrow \infty$ (if $I$ is a finite set, for $k$ equal to $\text{card}(I)$), and, therefore,
+It is clear that $\Pi_k(\lambda)\rightarrow \lambda$ for $k\rightarrow \infty$ (if $I$ is a finite set, for $k$ equal to $\text{card}(I)$) and therefore

-Thus, for $k\rightarrow \infty$ (or, if $I$ is a finite set, for $k$ equal to $\text{card}(I)$), $\No{u-\sum_{n=1}^k e_n\hot u_n}_\pi=0$, and, hence, we proved that $\sum_{n=1}^k e_n\hot u_n$ converges to $u$ in the projective norm $\No{\cdot}_\pi$.
+Thus, for $k\rightarrow \infty$ (or, if $I$ is a finite set, for $k$ equal to $\text{card}(I)$), $\No{u-\sum_{n=1}^k e_n\hot u_n}_\pi=0$ and hence we proved that $\sum_{n=1}^k e_n\hot u_n$ converges to $u$ in the projective norm $\No{\cdot}_\pi$.
 Now, we have:

-Therefore, taking into account~\eqref{eq.95} and~\eqref{eq.98}, we conclude that $\No{\Ji_X(u)}_{\infty}=\No{u}_\pi$, and, hence, that $\Ji_X$ is a norm-preserving map (an isometry) between the $p$-adic normed spaces $c_0(I)\ptp X$ and $c_0(I,X)$.
+Therefore, taking into account~\eqref{eq.95} and~\eqref{eq.98}, we conclude that $\No{\Ji_X(u)}_{\infty}=\No{u}_\pi$, i.e., $\Ji_X$ is a norm-preserving map (an isometry) between the $p$-adic normed spaces $c_0(I)\ptp X$ and $c_0(I,X)$.
 On the other hand, since $c_0(I,X)$ is complete, $\Ji_X$ admits a unique bounded (Hahn-Banach) extension to an isometric operator --- which we still denote with the same symbol --- from the completed projective tensor product $c_0(I)\ptpc X$ into $c_0(I,X)$.